Yandex Cloud

 The configuration of security groups determines the performance and availability of the cluster and the services and applications running in it.

-3. Create a Managed Service for Kubernetes cluster and a node group in any suitable configuration.
-When creating them, specify the security groups prepared earlier.
+3. Create a Managed Service for Kubernetes cluster and node group with any suitable configuration.
+When creating, specify the preconfigured security groups.

 4. Install kubect and configure it to work with the new cluster.